Okjit/Vlone-Selfbot/choppaWW-main/choppaWW-main/README.md

-# choppa-selfbot-by-choppa
+# VloneX Exclusive Selfbot-by-Ezo & Jay
-discord selfbot made by choppa. choppa#1000 on cord
+discord selfbot made by ezo and jay. ezo#2021 on cord or Vlone#3465 if sum not work hmu